Major Dundee: Reception

 Major Dundee helped cement Peckinpah's image as a renegade filmmaker, which he would enhance with the conflicts on his later films, such as The Wild Bunch (1969), Straw Dogs (1971), Pat Garrett and Billy the Kid (1973), and Bring Me the Head of Alfredo Garcia (1974).
-Others, namely Peckinpah's biographer David Weddle (author in 1994 of If They Move ...
+Peckinpah biographer David Weddle, in his 1994 book If They Move ...
 Kill 'Em!
-The Life and Times of Sam Peckinpah), argue that Peckinpah is just as much to blame for the final product as Columbia and Jerry Bresler.
+The Life and Times of Sam Peckinpah, argues that Peckinpah is just as much to blame for the final product as Columbia and Jerry Bresler.
 Since its release on DVD, Dundee has begun to get recognition and notice from the public at large, and not just Western fans.
+In 2022, Arrow Video released a Blu-ray of the film based on a 4K scan by Sony Pictures.
+It features both original and new scores as well as several audio commentaries, interviews, and supplements, including a feature-length documentary on the making of the film, entitled "Passion & Poetry: The Dundee Odyssey."